Updated: Aug 31

 Like many of the other devices in this category, it advertises 24-hour battery life and an IP67 rating.
 Actually, the list of certifications is quite extensive and is best viewed on the AINA website page for the device.
 It comes with the standard 3.5mm headphone jack for your earpiece and a micro USB charging port.
 This is another device that we haven't had a chance to test yet so we can't verify how well it matches the marketing claims.

 Not everyone wants to haul their phone into rugged environments.
-To solve this problem, a number of companies have started to produce devices called Network Radios dedicated to Zello.
-There are mobile models that resemble CB or HAM radios, and handheld models that copy the familiar UHF radio form factor.
-The handheld versions differ from ruggedized cellphones in that they do away with cameras and big glass screens.
+To solve this problem, a number of companies have started to produce devices called Network Radios dedicated to PoC apps.
+There are mobile models that resemble CB or HAM radios, and handheld models that copy the familiar UHF radio used at events.
+The handheld versions differ from ruggedized cellphones in that they do away with some of the cameras and big glass screens.
 They're usually running an Android OS and use a sim card to connect to the cellular data network.
 Using a device that isn't your phone has some other added benefits.
 The nightmare of losing your cellphone somewhere on a square kilometre of rural terrain may be worth this moderate hardware investment.

 Manufacturer: Telo Systems